mantl/mantl/docs/bare-metal/README.md

 by hand and preparing the machines to a state similar to what terraform would have done.

-The minimum requirement for installing mantl based on the AWS sample is a edge, control and worker nodes with 1 core and 4 GB of RAM.
+The minimum requirement for installing mantl based on the AWS sample are edge, control and worker nodes with 1 core and 4 GB of RAM.
 If you are building a bare-metal system you will almost certainly have much more than that.
 It should be pointed out this documentation is really a description of how to set up a static inventory file when you don't create your inventory with Terraform.
 In other words, maybe you